pattonsgirl/CEG3120/Projects/Project3/README.md

 - [`lb-cf-template.yml`](lb-cf-template.yml)
   - Note: this templated is updated from previous versions to get you started on this project

-### Web Site - Scope and Implementation

-You may - and are encouraged to - bring your own site just to make grading more fun.

-Your site must contain a minimum of:
+## Part 1 - Create a Docker Image

+1. In your `Project3` folder, create a folder named `web-content`.
+The files that follow must exist in this folder.

+2. Bring **or** create a website with:
+- a minimum of **two** html files (`index` and one other)
-- an index.html file
+- a minimum of **one** css file
-- .css file(s) and / or image file(s) referred to by your .html file(s)

-You may use generative AI to create these, but you must cite the generative AI used and the prompt fed to it.
+You may use generative AI to create you a site per a theme, but you must **cite** which generative AI system you used and the prompt you fed to it.

-There are three choices of setting up your site on your host.
-I am ordering these from best choice to "completed the task" choice.
-1. Create a compressed version of your site files (usually a `.tar.gz`).
-Download it via your CF template to the hosts, then extract it to the default content directory for `apache`
-2. Download your site files from your GitHub repo to your host to the default content directory for `apache`
+3. Create a `Dockerfile` with the following two instructions:
+- Build from `httpd:2.4`
-3. Sign in to each host after the CF template builds you stack and download your site content to the default content directory for `apache`
+- Copy all content in `web-content` into the container filesystem in the default web content directory for `httpd`

+4. Build and tag a container image using your `Dockerfile` as the build instructions

+5. Login to DockerHub on the command line.
+Use a Personal Access Token (PAT) instead of a password.

+6. Push your container image to a **public** DockerHub repository.

+Recommended: pull your container image and run it to test that it serves your web content.

+Documentation requirements will be listed in [Part 4](#part-4---README)

-## Part 1 - CloudFormation Template TODOs
+## Part 2 - CloudFormation Template TODOs

 Your deliverable for this portion is only **your CloudFormation template**.

-If you **could not perform** a task via the Cloud Formation template, you'll need to document how you manually performed the task during Part 2 for a partial credit opportunity.
+If you **could not perform** a task via the Cloud Formation template, you'll need to document how you manually performed the task during [Part 4](#part-4---README) for a partial credit opportunity.
 You may specify your research into completing taskings as long as you highlight that it is research based - not something your project implemented.

 Modify the template in the following ways:

-1. Use AMI of your choice that is Ubuntu 18+ or Amazon Linux 2
+1. Use AMI of your choice that is Ubuntu 18+ or Amazon Linux 2+
-2. VPC CIDR block: `172.18.0.0/23`
+2. VPC CIDR block: `192.168.0.0/23`
-3. Public subnet range: `172.18.0.0 - 172.18.0.255`
+3. Public subnet range: `192.168.0.0 - 192.168.0.255`
-4. Private subnet range: `172.18.1.0 - 172.18.1.255`
+4. Private subnet range: `192.168.1.0 - 192.168.1.255`
 5. Modifications for Security Group:
    - Allow `ssh` requests within VPC CIDR block
    - Allow `ssh` requests from your home IP
    - Allow `ssh` requests from Wright State IP block (`130.108.0.0/16`)
    - Allow `http` requests from within VPC CIDR block
    - Allow `http` requests from any IP
-   - *If doing Extra Credit* add `https` rules in addition to `http` rules
+   - *If doing Extra Credit* add `https` rules **in addition to** `http` rules
 6. For the load balancer (proxy) instance:
    - assign private IP on the public subnet
    - use instance `UserData` to configure a unique `hostname` on the instance